fylgja/site/src/components/aria-only.md

 npm install @fylgja/aria-only
 ```

-And include the component in to your code via;
+Now include the component in to your code via;

 ```scss
 @use "@fylgja/aria-only";